brianyaklin/brianyaklin.github.io/_posts/2022-01-14-compiling-mibs-for-pysnmp.md

 - `--destination-format pysnmp` so that the output file format is in PySNMP, but the other option is JSON
 - `IF-MIB` is the name of the MIB we want to compile.
 This searches for the IF-MIB.my file in the directory that you're running mibdump.py from

-> Note that you don't need to provide all of the name of the dependency MIB files.
+Note that you don't need to provide all of the name of the dependency MIB files.
 PySMI and mibdump.py can interpret IF-MIB.my to learn about these and search for them in the same directory.
+{: .notice--info}

 The output when running mibdump.py shows that the compiled MIB will be placed in the directory /Users/byaklin/.pysnmp/mibs (which PySNMP can search by default), but you can optionally provide a directory with the `--destination-directory` flag when running mibdump.py.

-> An alternative directory that you could store your compiled MIB file in would be that of where pysnmp is installed.
+An alternative directory that you could store your compiled MIB file in would be that of where pysnmp is installed.
 In my case I'm using a Python virtual-environment, so the directory would be venv/lib/python3.9/site-packages/pysnmp/smi/mibs/

 Now when we go to supply this MIB variable to our SNMP command, we don't need to reference an external source: